magerton/research-computing-bootcamp/README.md

 Welcome to the UC Davis ARE *Research Computing Bootcamp* Repo!

+- Talk updated on 2024-11-19 for ARE 202A guest lecture.
+Also, see [slides](https://github.com/jaysayre/ResearchTools) from @jaysayre about VS Code/Copilot, Makefiles, and GenAI in research

 # What's in this repo

 - [agenda.md](./agenda.md) has the bootcamp's agenda